Skip to main content

 ChatGPT, Perplexity, Google AI Overview, Gemini, and Claude each use fundamentally different methods to source information and recommend brands.
 Understanding these differences is the key to building a complete AI visibility strategy.

 If you ask five AI search engines to recommend a project management tool, you will likely get five different answers.
-That is not a coincidence — it is a direct result of how each engine sources, processes, and surfaces information.
+That is a direct result of how each engine sources, processes, and surfaces information.

 Some engines rely heavily on their training data, which is a static snapshot of the web from months ago.
 Others perform real-time web searches for every query.
 Some cite their sources with clickable links; others present information without attribution.
 These architectural differences create entirely different visibility landscapes for brands.